 By tailoring your resume, you demonstrate to the hiring manager that you are a strong fit for the role, the company culture and have taken the time to understand the company’s needs.

-4. Include a Brief Personal Profile or Objective at the Top of Your Resume.
+4. Include a Brief Professional Summary or Personal Profile at the Top of Your Resume

 5. Focus on Your Quantifiable Achievements in Your Previous Jobs Rather than Your Job Responsibilities.